ld4l/ontology/bib/documentation/LODE/readme.txt

 http://bib.ld4l.org/ontology.rdf
 - Add link to ld4l.org site in first line of abstract:
 This bibliographic ontology is based on Rob Sanderson's and
-<a href="http://ld4l.org/>LD4L</a>'s recommended changes...
+<a href="http://ld4l.org/">LD4L</a>'s recommended changes...

-5. Commit both files to git (though actually only ontology.html is needed). ld4l-bib.html ontology.html
+5. Commit ontology.html to git.

 6. scp ontology.html to the bib.ld4l.org server into the directory /libweb/sites/bib.ld4l.org/htdocs.
 Presumably you will also be copying the